pcn/carbon/Why_Caching.md

 I think this is not entirely orthogonal to what @dieterbe is working on, but I do hope that if this works well enough that it can be rolled back into graphite to make the common use cases faster, better, etc.

+This puts an interesting constraint on the integration with KairosDB, where to cache effectively the data queries to it should start and end on minute boundaries as defined by 60 second intervals based on UTC.
+I'm not sure how leap seconds would impact this, but it would make the results cachable, while a naive query of "now to two hours ago" should cause a proper time series database to produce results that are different in 2 different minutes.
+Specifying an arbitrary baseline like the zero-th second of a minute makes even queries for data on 10-second boundaries cachable.